Ivan Borodiak

-Iván "John" Borodiak (born July 13, 1936) is a former soccer player who played as a defender in the American Soccer League and the North American Soccer League.
+Iván "John" Borodiak (July 13, 1936 – September 13, 2025) was a soccer player who played as a defender in the American Soccer League and the North American Soccer League.
 Born in Argentina, he also earned one cap for the United States national team.

 Professional

-Borodiak was born in Argentina of Ukrainian descent, and started his career in the Argentine league, playing for Talleres de Remedios de Escalada, and later for Almagro.
+Born on July, 13, 1936, in Buenos Aires, Argentina, of Ukrainian descent, Borodiak started his career in the Argentine league, playing for Talleres de Remedios de Escalada, and later for Almagro.
 In early 1960, the Philadelphia Ukrainian Nationals of the American Soccer League (ASL) signed Borodiak to bolster the squad for an upcoming National Challenge Cup series.
 The move paid off, and the Ukes won the 1960, 1961, 1963 and 1967 National Challenge Cups.
 In 1965, during the ASL off season, he played in the Eastern Canada Professional Soccer League with Toronto Roma.
 In 1967, he played for the Newark Ukrainian Sitch and Philadelphia Spartans.
 In 1968, Borodiak signed with the Cleveland Stokers of the North American Soccer League.
 The next year, he transferred to the Baltimore Bays.
 That season, he was a first team NASL All Star.